 Newsletters, emails, and RSS feed.
 This is where many beginners should spend some energy on after Pinterest.
 Because here you are marketing to people who have asked for your content.
 Talk about an ideal audience.

-I just have a signup in the sidebar (desktop) and menu (mobile).
-Most use a popup of some type, and I do not.
+I just have a signup in the sidebar (desktop) and menus.
+Most other bloggers use a popup of some type, but I do not (I hate them).
 But I’m out of the norm here.

 I use old fashion feed burner for my email and RSS feeds.
 I don’t do newsletters, but they are a great help for those who want to expend the energy.
 MailChimp seems to be the standard out there.